 Kat Ross worked as a journalist at the United Nations for ten years before happily falling back into what she likes best: making stuff up.
 She’s the author of the dystopian thriller Some Fine Day, the Fourth Element fantasy trilogy (The Midnight Sea, Blood of the Prophet, Queen of Chaos), and a new gaslamp mystery series that opens with The Daemoniac and continues with The Thirteenth Gate.
 She loves myths, monsters and doomsday scenarios.

 Click to enter an international Rafflecopter giveaway.
-You could win an eBook boxed set of the Fourth Element trilogy.
+You could win a paperback copy of Nocturne.
 Good luck!